Sheet Metal Fabrication at Midwest Metal Products

 Midwest Metals works with both steel and aluminum to create quality, custom metal products.

 A large number of custom sheet metal fabrication from Midwest Metal Products utilize aluminum.
 Aluminum is a popular material in metal fabrication processes because it is lightweight and resistant to corrosion.
-Aluminum is a highly malleable metal, which means it is highly adaptable to shaping and extension.
+It is a highly malleable metal, which means it is highly adaptable to shaping and extension.

-Aluminum is commonly used in the aviation and performance automobile industry because of its’ lightweight, but durable characteristics.
+This metal is commonly used in the aviation and performance automobile industry because of its’ lightweight, but durable characteristics.

-Steel and Stainless Steel Fabrication
+Metal Fabrication: Steel and Stainless Steel

 Steel and stainless steel fabrication is the process of creating a product by cutting, bending, and shaping steel alloy.
-Steel alloy is a combination of elements added together consisting of mainly iron, but also other metals including nickel, silicon, boron, and others.
+The Steel alloy is a combination of elements added together consisting of mainly iron, but also other metals including nickel, silicon, boron, and others.